 - Lady Gaga

 Pairing heels on slick marble floors is always a danger, especially if the floors are recently waxed.

 With the taller heels she’s known for wearing, Lady Gaga slipped and fell in front of paparazzi, skinning her knees.

 - Jennifer Lawrence

 Likely one of the most recognizable celebrity trip-ups, Jennifer Lawrence fell at the Oscars as she makes her way onto the stage.

 With the cameras on her, her gracefulness in heels fell short as she was about to accept her award.

 - Bella Hadid

-With proper care, most high heels can last several years before needing to be replaced.
+With proper care, most heels can last several years before needing to be replaced.